nuuuwan/news_lk3_data/README.md

 *2024-09-27 23:54:53* · [`dailyftlk`](https://www.ft.lk/business/Sri-Lanka-Maldives-Business-Council-congratulates-new-President/34-767263) · `en`

+Sri Lanka-Maldives Business Council has extended its congratulations to the newly elected President Anura Kumara Dissanayake.

-On behalf of the Sri Lanka-Maldives Business Council, I extend our heartfelt congratulations on your appointment as President of Sri Lanka.
+"On behalf of the Sri Lanka-Maldives Business Council, I extend our heartfelt congratulations on your appointment as President of Sri Lanka.
 Your leadership comes at a pivotal time for both Sri Lanka and the Maldives, and we are eager to explore the opportunities that lie ahead.
-We look forward to collaborating closely with you to strengthen the ties between our countries and promote mutual growth.
+We look forward to collaborating closely with you to strengthen the ties between our countries and promote mutual growth," said Sri Lanka Maldives Business Council President Sudesh Mendis.

 While our export revenue has grown to $ 163 million in 2023, it has not kept pace with overall market growth, resulting in a decline in our market share in the Maldives, which now stands at 4.65%, down from approximately 7.02% eight years ago.
 This decline highlights the need for concerted efforts to enhance our presence in this vital market.